-100.2 ARTICLE 2Section 1: Director Qualifications(RSMO 321.130 -2014)
+Section 1: Director Qualifications (RSMO 321.130 -2017)

 A person, to be qualified to serve as a director, shall be a voter of the district at least one year before the election or appointment and be over the age of twenty-five years.
 The person shall also be a resident of such fire protection district.
 In the event the person is no longer a resident of the district, the person's office shall be vacated, and the vacancy shall be filled as provided in section 321.200.
-Nominations and declarations of candidacy shall be filed at the headquarters of the fire protection district by paying a ten dollar filing fee and filing a statement under oath that such person possesses the required qualifications
+Nominations and declarations of candidacy shall be filled at the headquarters of the fire protection district by paying a filing fee equal to the amount of a candidate for county office as set forth under section 115.357 and filing a statement under oath that such person possesses the required qualifications.

-Section 2: Election and Terms of Directors (RSMO 321.210-2014)
+Section 2: Election and Terms of Directors (RSMO 321.210-2017)